harry75369/DiffusionCurves/doc/file-format.md

-# Description for File Format of Diffusion Vector Graphics
+# File Format Documentation

-## Introduction

-Diffusion Vector Graphics is a new kind of vector graphics that has native support for arbitray gradual color change effect, which can be seen as a new primitive added to the traditional vector graphics standard, namely the Scalable Vector Graphics (SVG).

-This new primitive is called the Diffusion Curve.
-In this document, we will describe how diffusion curve is represented in a simple text format as a prerequisite for rendering.

-Note for now this is just an over simplified format for vector graphics containing **only** diffusion curves.
-Further improvements is not likely in the future.

 ## Revision History

  * 2014/07/11: Initial version.
 Chaoya Li.
+ * 2014/09/10: Initialized descriptions of Vector Graphics Complex.
+Chaoya Li.

+## Brief

+This document describes the file format of our vector graphics.

+It currently contains two parts, namely the diffusion curves and the vector graphics complex.
+For the time being these two parts are two separate file formats and are planned to be merged in the future.

-## Diffusion Curve
+## Diffusion Curves

-A diffusion curve is a bezier curve along with additional color and blur attributes.
+Diffusion Curves is a new kind of primitive in vector graphics that adds native support for arbitray gradual (smooth) color change effect.
+Technically, a diffusion curve is just a bezier curve along with additional color and blur attributes.

-### Definition
+Note: for now this is just an over simplified format for vector graphics containing **only** diffusion curves.

 ### File Name Extension